Who was Ada?

 Who was Ada Lovelace?

-Read the longer biography of Ada Lovelace, taken from our book, A Passion for Science: Stories of Discovery and Invention, or for a short overview of her life and achievements, read on!
+Read the longer biography of Ada Lovelace by Suw Charman-Anderson, taken from our book, A Passion for Science: Stories of Discovery and Invention, but for a short overview of her life and achievements, read on!

 The woman most often known as ‘Ada Lovelace’ was born Ada Gordon in 1815, sole child of the brief and tempestuous marriage of the erratic poet George Gordon, Lord Byron, and his mathematics-loving wife Annabella Milbanke.